algorand-devrel/demo-zk/README.md

 ```bash
 ./generate_proof.sh
 ```

-Optionally modify the current `.zok` file to generate a different proof.

 *Note* This must be done prior to running the contract since it relies on the Verification Key and Proof generated during this step